-We also believe you should be able to make an informed decision, with the full facts of the arguments both for and against.
+We also believe you should be able to make an informed decision, with the full facts of the arguments both for and against helmet wearing.

-Should my child wear a bike helmet?
+What if my child won’t wear a bike helmet?

 As parents, we understand that sometimes, (only sometimes??) your darling offspring will not do as you want.
 If you decide that the answer to the question “should my child wear a bike helmet?” is “Yes”, and junior will not comply, then you need to ask yourself how strict you will be in enforcing a ‘no cycling’ ban until they do.

 A very brief summary of the pro’s and con’s of wearing a cycle helmet is given below, with details of where to go for more information.
 We hope this helps you make an informed decision.

 Please note, that if you live in a location outside the UK where helmet wearing is legally compulsory, then this article does not apply.

 The argument for why kids should wear cycle helmets

 - Some evidence shows that helmets have been effective in reducing potential injury to a young cyclist’s head/brain in the event of a fall or impact with an object

 - Brain injury is devastating and we believe it is not worth leaving it to chance – say the Bicycle Helmet Initiative Trust